Hello English

-Hello English is an English language-learning application, which allows users to learn the English language through interactive modules.
-It functions on a freemium pricing model.
-The app is available on Android, iOS, Windows and Web.
+Hello English is a discontinued English language-learning application, which allows users to learn the English language through interactive modules.
+It was available on a freemium pricing model on Android, iOS, Windows and Web.

 History

 Hello English was launched in October 2014 by CultureAlley.
 It is an edtech startup co-founded by Nishant Patni, an alumnus of IIT Bombay and Kellogg School of Management along with Pranshu Patni, an alumnus of NMIMS, back in December 2012.
 It runs under Jaipur based Intap Labs Private Limited.

 Funding

 The platform raised $6.5 million in Series-A funding led by New York-based venture capital firm Tiger Global Management in March, 2015.
 The other participants included Kae Capital (led by Sasha Mirchandani), and 500 Startups, California, and angel investors - Rajan Anandan and Sunil Kalra.

 The platform had previously raised an undisclosed amount of funding from Kae Capital in 2013.

 Features

 The application consists of 475 interactive lessons and games associated with reading, writing, speaking, and listening and has gamification mechanics in the app.
 It has a bilingual dictionary, available in 22 languages.